Financial planning tools and services to put you on the path to the future you want

 You have a lot of choices for how to invest your retirement savings.
-You can create predictable income streams from systematic drawdowns and relatively “safe” investments.
-Or, you can ride a roller coaster of returns and probably see some years of high income and some years of low — but ultimately a higher average income over your lifetime.
+You can create predictable income streams from systematic drawdowns and relatively safe investments.
+Or, you can ride a roller coaster of returns and probably see some years of high income and some years of low (but ultimately a higher average income over your lifetime).

 You have options about where you save for retirement.
-You can put money into your company’s 401k plan, a health savings account, an IRA and even non tax advantaged accounts.
+You can put money into your company’s 401(k) plan, a health savings account, an IRA, and even non-tax-advantaged accounts.

 So what is the best choice?
-According to the personal finance web site, “Living on the Cheap,” if you are nearing retirement, the right answer just might be “ALL of the above.”
+According to the personal finance web site, Living on the Cheap, if you are nearing retirement, the right answer might be “all of the above.”

-The more you save now, the sooner you can retire and the more you can spend.
+The more you save now, the sooner you can retire (and the more you can spend).

 “Similarly, in finance and investing, there’s nothing inherently wrong with paying a fee or a even premium for a valuable product or service.
 And decisions about the larger issues are typically more important than smaller ones.
 But it’s a big mistake for me to dismiss the idea that small charges don’t make a difference.
 They can easily erode my investment returns as well as my ability to set aside money for investing.
 I grasp more clearly how paying attention to the details is important over the long haul.”